NEFSC/EAD-ASEB-Airradians_multigen_OA/RAnalysis/Data/Physiology/Dry_weights/readme.md

+README

-## About files in folder 'Survival_Size'
+## About files in folder 'Dry_weights'

-### Data management

-**'F1, F2, etc.'**
+#### folders as 'YYYMMDD'

-	* data separated by scallop generation
+- each contains data separated by generation **'F1, F2, etc.'**

-**'worksheet'**

-	* excel files uploaded from our shared project google drive - often containing tabs for separete dates and draft figures to visualize periodically

-	* note: this day is *raw* but not formatted in a manner to import into and R for statistical anylysis, summary, and visualization

-**'cumualtive_raw'**
+### (i) 'cumulative_raw' folder

 * csv files of the compiled data from *worksheets* as a single table for ease of import and analysis in R

-### other specifics

-**length (excel worksheets and raw cumulative csvs)**

-- contains all measurements of survival, shell length, dry weights (tissue, as free dry weight dry shell, etc.)

-- note: these data are from complete tank measurmentnts  or randomly chosen subsets measured *non-destructively* for lengths amoung OA treatment and replicate tanks;
-		these are not to be confused with the scallops destructively sampled for our suite of physiological measurements (respiration, clearance,ammonia excretion, etc.), as these were chosen based on mean size / size class

-** dry weight.csv (excel worksheets and raw cumulative csvs)**
+### (ii) 'worksheets' folder

+* excel files uploaded from our shared project google drive - often containing tabs for separate dates and draft figures to visualize periodically

+* note: this day is *raw* but not formatted in a manner to import into and R for statistical analysis, summary, and visualization

+#### Notes:

 - contains all dry tissue/shell and afdw

-- note: a fed v. unfed experiment occured on 9/30/21 and 10/26/2021 (manuscript in prep as of 2/4/22), only scallops from the 'fed' treatment are represented here
+- the fed v. unfed experiment occurred on 9/30/21 and 10/26/2021 (manuscript in prep as of 2/4/22), only scallops from the 'fed' treatment are represented in the cumulative raw - you will see 'unfed' in the worksheets

 - in all cases, dry weights (tissue dry weight 'TDW' and shell dry weight 'SDW') were completed after 36-72 hours at 60 Celcius.
 Only whole dry weights (w/o dissection of tissue from shell) were measured for scallops on 9/14/21 and 9/30/21 due to size and shell fragility for accurate separation of tissue from shell

-- two condition indices are measured using several methods
+- after a few months of growth out we decided to dissect tissue into compartments, gonad, adductor, and somatic - prior to this we solely separated full tissue from shell. **Please review the .xlxs format of the cumulative raw data, as the equations differ! -- depending on solely shell & tissue OR shell, gonad, somatic, and adductor!**

 - In the 'notes' column...:

 	* 'scallops used for RR and CR' = data pertaining to animals post 24-hour depuration and handled for respiration rate and clearance prior to dry weight/ash weight

 	* 'extras, also depurated  = data pertaining to animals post 24-hour depuration and not used for suite of physiological measurements